Navigation

 How is a winner determined?

 The core lies in calculating the pigeon's velocity.
-The race is not simply about who returns first, but about precisely calculating the air-line distance from the release point to the home loft for each pigeon, then dividing it by the time taken for the flight, resulting in a speed measured in meters per minute (m/min).
-The highest velocity wins.
-To achieve precise timing, modern racing pigeons universally use specialized electronic leg rings.
-When a pigeon returns and steps onto the sensing pad in its loft, the system automatically reads the ring information and records the return time to the second.
+The race is not simply about who gets home first, but rather a precise calculation of the straight-line aerial distance from the release point to the home loft for each pigeon, divided by the time it took to fly that distance, yielding a velocity in meters per minute (m/min).
+The pigeon with the highest velocity is the champion.
+To achieve precise timing, modern pigeon racing widely uses specialized electronic leg rings.
+When a pigeon returns and lands on the loft's sensor pad, the system automatically reads the ring's information and records the exact return time to the second.
+This data is then uploaded to the race organizer's central system for ranking, minimizing human error and the possibility of cheating.

-Industry Stats: According to the Chinese Racing Pigeon Association, over 20,000 pigeon racing events of various levels are held in China each year.
-The industry encompasses breeding stock trade, feed supply, pigeon medicine, loft manufacturing, and electronic timing equipment.
-The global annual production of racing pigeon leg rings is about 44 million, of which China produced 27.11 million in 2022.
+Industry Data: According to the Chinese Racing Pigeon Association, China hosts over 20,000 pigeon racing events of all levels each year, with a wide range of participants.
+The pigeon racing industry has also formed a complete industry chain, including the trade of breeding pigeons, feed supply, pigeon medicine and health products, loft construction, and electronic scanning and timing equipment.
+The global annual issuance of pigeon leg rings is about 44 million, of which China issued 27.11 million in 2022.